seiferla/FiBo/docs/use_cases/UC_8_scanning_receipts/UC_8_scanning_receipt.md

 ## 1.1 Brief Description

-Every user should be able to create a cashflow by taking a photo of the receipt
+Every user should be able to create a cashflow by taking a photo of the receipt.

 # 2 Flow of Events